 Yom Kippur is celebrated on the 10th of Tishrei in the Hebraic/biblical calendar—in September or October in the Gregorian—and just over a week after Rosh Hashanah, the biblical new year.

-Over Yom Kippur, people reflect on their behavior, engage in abstinence, and make supplications to God.
-Further, many people not only repent to God but to one another for any wrongs or issues they have with one another.
+Through Yom Kippur repentance, people reflect on their behavior, engage in abstinence, and make supplications to God.
+Further, many people not only repent to God, but to one another for any wrongs or issues they have with one another.
 Because of this focus on God and repentance, Yom Kippur is deemed by many to be the holiest day of the year…

-The focus of repentance during Yom Kippur may not be something that our flesh desires, but the importance of it cannot be denied.
-Because not only did God set Yom Kippur in place as an everlasting ordinance, He uses it to resync us to Him!
+God set Yom Kippur in place as an everlasting ordinance, and He uses it to resync us to Him!
 To remind us of who we were made to be and all that He is!
 It is how we step forward and tabernacle with Him!

 Ideally, every Believer should be familiar with repentance.
-Not because of legalism, and not because of overzealous self-condemnation… but because we desire to be in right standing with God.
+Not because of legalism and not because of overzealous self-condemnation but because we desire to be in the right standing with God.
 We desire a relationship with Him and the ability and honor of being in tune with our Creator.

 Still, repentance can seem intimidating or even scary.
-By repenting, we are admitting our faults directly, we are taking ownership of our failures, and we are trusting God to forgive us.
+By repenting, we are admitting our faults directly, taking ownership of our failures, and trusting God to forgive us.

-Well, firstly, relationship with God.
-Indeed, if we were all perfect, relationship with God would be all we would require.
-However, as we live in a fallen world, we need bolstering in our faith, hope, and trust.
+Our relationship with God.
+Indeed, if we were all perfect, a relationship with God would be all we would require.
+However, as we live in a fallen world, we need to bolster our faith, hope, and trust.
 We need to see evidence of deliverables, be that through our testimonies or those of others…

-It is why seeing benefits related to repentance is important because the testimonies and truth of those testimonies speak to our spirit man (see Revelation 12:11).
+It is important to see benefits related to repentance because the testimonies and truth of those testimonies speak to our spirit man (see Revelation 12:11).